NREL/Spawn/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

-Building heat transfer surfaces, such as roofs and walls, only cast shadows in a hemisphere in the direction of the outward facing normal (see
+Building heat transfer surfaces, such as roofs and walls, only cast shadows in a hemisphere in the direction of the outward facing normal (see :numref:`fig-building-heat-transfer-surfaces-cast-shadows`.
-Figure `fig:building-heat-transfer-surfaces-cast-shadows`_.
-Because roof surfaces generally face upward, a roof surface which extends beyond the walls of the building will not cast shadows on the walls below it (see
+Because roof surfaces generally face upward, a roof surface which extends beyond the walls of the building will not cast shadows on the walls below it (see :numref: `fig-extended-roof-surface-will-not-shade`.

-Figure `fig:extended-roof-surface-will-not-shade`_.
+.. _fig-building-heat-transfer-surfaces-cast-shadows:

 .. figure:: media/image003.png
    :alt: Building heat transfer surfaces cast shadows in the direction of outward facing normal.
    :name: fig:building-heat-transfer-surfaces-cast-shadows
+   :align: center
-   :width: 90.0%
+   :width: 50.0%

    Building heat transfer surfaces cast shadows in the direction of outward facing normal.

-   `fig:building-heat-transfer-surfaces-cast-shadows`_
+.. _fig-extended-roof-surface-will-not-shade:

 .. figure:: media/image004.png
    :alt: Extended roof surface will not shade the walls below.
    :name: fig:extended-roof-surface-will-not-shade
+   :align: center
-   :width: 90.0%
+   :width: 50.0%

    Extended roof surface will not shade the walls below.
-   `fig:extended-roof-surface-will-not-shade`_

-Figure `fig:proper-surface-configurations-for-roof`_
+:numref:`fig-proper-surface-configurations-for-roof`
 shows the proper surface configurations for two types of attic construction.
 In all cases, the roof surface should only include the area of the roof which contacts the zone below it.
 In these drawings,